 Research Ethics Boards

-Ethics approval for human research requires approval from the Interdisciplinary Committee on Ethics in Human Research (ICEHR).
-ICEHR normally receives proposals for research in the social sciences, humanities, sciences, and engineering, including some health-related research in these areas, originating at the St. John’s campus.
-Generally, this process requires four to six weeks but may take longer during peak times.
+Research that will involve human participants requires ethics review and approval by the Interdisciplinary Committee on Ethics in Human Research (ICEHR).
+ICEHR reviews ethics applications for faculty, students, and staff at the St. John’s campus, as well as the Marine Institute, conducting research in the social sciences, humanities, sciences, education, human kinetics, business, social work, and music.
+The ethics review process requires four to six weeks but may take longer during peak times.

 Researchers at Memorial University’s Grenfell Campus are required to submit their proposals to the Grenfell Campus Research Ethics Board.